FatihKoz/DisposableBasic/README.md

 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+24.FEB.23

+* Added a new option to Map Widget (Airports)

 11.FEB.23